 We will also perform a physical examination.
 The most common fertility tests for women include the following.

-- Ovarian reserve testing measures the quantity of eggs a woman has with respect to that of other women her age.
+- Ovarian reserve testing measures the number of eggs a woman has with respect to that of other women her age.
 Women are born with all the eggs they will ever have, and their supply depletes over time.
-A woman’s ovarian reserve can be evaluated by a blood test that measures the anti-Müllerian hormone (AMH), which can be drawn at any point of the menstrual cycle or even while on the birth control pill.
-In addition, an antral follicle count (AFC) may be performed via transvaginal ultrasound by examining the ovaries and assessing the group of eggs that are made hormonally receptive each cycle.
+A woman’s ovarian reserve can be evaluated by a blood test that measures the anti-Müllerian hormone (AMH), which can be drawn at any point in the menstrual cycle or even while on the birth control pill.
+In addition, an antral follicle count (AFC) may be performed via transvaginal ultrasound by examining the ovaries and assessing the group of eggs that are made hormonally receptive to each cycle.
 This also serves as a good marker of ovarian reserve.

 - Hysterosalpingogram (HSG) is an outpatient imaging test that checks to see if the fallopian tubes are open and anatomically normal in appearance.
 The HSG is not particularly good at assessing the uterus.

 - Transvaginal ultrasonography, performed by inserting an ultrasound probe into the woman’s vagina, allows the fertility specialist to view the uterus and ovaries and examine them for cysts, fibroids or other abnormalities.

 - Saline infusion sonohysterography (SHG), is used to detect uterine abnormalities like polyps, fibroids or Müllerian anomalies.
 It involves filling the uterus with saline (a salt solution) prior to performing a transvaginal ultrasound.

 We may perform more advanced fertility tests if necessary.